Todd-Werelius/grunt-ensure/README.md

 ## Ensure task
 - Matches production files to best practice files (QUnit, Doc's etc)
-- If templating information is present any missing best practice files will be created or updated
+- If templating information is present best practice files stubs can be created or updated
-- If any production files cannot be matched to best practice files the task will abort grunt
+- If any production files cannot be matched to best practice files grunt will abort

 ## How ensure works
 Ensure is a multi-task grunt plugin that allows you to match production files to best practice files.
 Ensure accepts 1:n